 Below: 1st photo - The male catkins first form in the fall and overwinter, then in spring, they elongate and produce the pollen bearing small flowers.
 Behind them on the twig are the smaller female catkins (aments).
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below: In previous decades the population of paper birch in the Garden was much greater.
 This winter view was taken Martha Crone on Nov.
 8, 1951.
 Changing moisture levels and the succession of species have caused the changes.

 Below: This historical photo from the 1920s shows grouping of Paper Birch in the original Woodland Garden.
+Eloise Butler's famous eight-boled birch is the one in the background.
 Both historical photos courtesy Minnesota Historical Society, Martha Crone Collection.